Laycech History, Family Crest & Coats of Arms

 The ancient roots of the Laycech family name are in the Anglo-Saxon culture.
-The name laycech comes from when the family lived in the village of Laycock in the West Riding of Yorkshire.
+The name Laycech comes from when the family lived in the village of Laycock in the West Riding of Yorkshire.
 The surname was originally derived from the Old English words leah cocc, which refers to the meadow with the wild birds.

 Lacock is mentioned in the Domesday Book of 1086 and Lacock Abbey was founded on the manorial lands by Ela, Countess of Salisbury in 1232.

-Early Origins of the laycech family
+Early Origins of the Laycech family

-Yorkshire.
-The first record of the family dates back to the Yorkshire Poll Tax Rolls of 1273 where Johanna Lakkoc; Johannes de Laccok; and Thomas de Lacokke were each listed.
+The surname Laycech was first found in Laycock, now a a suburb of the town of Keighley in the West Riding of Yorkshire.
+The first record of the family dates back to the Yorkshire Poll Tax Rolls of 1379 where Johanna Lakkoc; Johannes de Laccok; and Thomas de Lacokke were each listed.

 Because of the proximity to the Scottish border, records in Scotland were found as early as 1492 when William Laicok was vicar of Retre (Rattray.)
 Later John Lacok canon of Dunkeld, was auditor of accounts of the bishopric between 1505 and 1517.

-Early History of the laycech family
+Early History of the Laycech family

-laycech Spelling Variations
+Laycech Spelling Variations

-Early Notables of the laycech family (pre 1700)
+Early Notables of the Laycech family (pre 1700)

 More information is included under the topic Early Laycech Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the laycech family to Ireland
+Migration of the Laycech family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
-An examination of early immigration records and passenger ship lists revealed that people bearing the name laycech arrived in North America very early: Robert Laycock arrived in Barbados in 1635; Adam, David, Hugh, James, John, Martha, and William Laycock all arrived in Philadelphia between 1840 and 1860..
+An examination of early immigration records and passenger ship lists revealed that people bearing the name Laycech arrived in North America very early: Robert Laycock arrived in Barbados in 1635; Adam, David, Hugh, James, John, Martha, and William Laycock all arrived in Philadelphia between 1840 and 1860..

-The laycech Motto
+The Laycech Motto +

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.